Stony Brook (Millstone River tributary)

-Stony Brook, also known as Stoney Brook, is a tributary of the Millstone River in Hunterdon and Mercer counties, New Jersey, in the United States.
+Stony Brook, also known as Stoney Brook, (Lenape: Wopowog) is a tributary of the Millstone River in Hunterdon and Mercer counties, New Jersey, in the United States.

 Course

 Stony Brook starts at 40°24′22″N 74°51′26″W, just south of Ringoes.
 It flows south through the Amwell Lake Wildlife Management Area.
 It flows southeast, flowing parallel to Route 31 while it receives Peters Brook and Woodsville Brook.
 It receives a tributary from Sourland Mountain, and crosses Pennington-Hopewell Road.
 It flows through the Hopewell Valley Country Club and the Stony Brook–Millstone Watershed Association's nature reserve, and then receives the Stony Brook Branch.
 From there, it flows between Bristol-Myers Squibb and the Baldwin State Wildlife Management Area, receiving Baldwins Creek.
 It then flows through Kunkel Park and receives Lewis Brook.
 It then turns east, flowing through Old Mill Road County Park and Rosedale Park, where it receives Honey Branch.
 It then flows through a mountainous area with several large meanders, and turns south near Coventry Farm Park.